Prevention is changing the face of health insurance.

 Say you get sick and claim on your health insurance.
 You get a payout - it’s a relief, probably.
 But it doesn’t make you well again.
 What you really want is to not be sick in the first place and you can’t expect your insurer to help with that.
 Can you?

 Jake takes his medication wherever he goes.
 He remembers the weight pressing down on his chest, squeezing the air out of his lungs and replacing it with something solid.
 He remembers the blue lights, the sirens.
-He remembers the hospital - the smell, the tubes.
+He remembers the hospital.

 Jake is eight.
 He’s had asthma for as long as he can remember.
 For Jake’s mum and dad, managing his asthma has become a way of life.